 Opinions Which Could Influence The 2020 Election

 Already outpacing their parents in tech, this digital generation is also turning into social activists.
 They have been considered the first generation to judge people by who they are, not what they are.

 They found gen Alpha to be inquisitive, not taking information at face value.
 In fact, despite ‘fake news’ only entering mass consciousness in January 2017 through President Donald Trump, 31% already feel they know how to spot it.

 Beano Studios also found that gen Alpha will form, project, and take pride in social identities.
 This is based on their own individual feelings, thoughts, and interests and not dictated to them by external forces.

-Simply put, as tech-empowered, influential gen Alpha is growing up in a diverse world.
+Simply put, the tech-empowered, influential gen Alpha is growing up in a diverse world.
 This has led them to be a much more creative group – with kids’ views not fitting into simple groups based on their gender, ethnicity, or religion.

 Lastly, Companies will no longer be able to rely on broad demographics to target these consumers; instead, they will need to get much more granular using data and analytics to find those who most closely align with their values.
 This time generation Alpha is using their persistence, entrepreneurship, and curiosity for positive change.